Amateur Radio Is...

 Amateur Radio is Valued in the Professional World

-Much like Amateur Scientists, the technical skills developed within the Amateur Radio Service closely parallel those required for success in the professional telecommunications field.
+Much like Amateur Scientists, the technical skills developed within the Amateur Radio Service can parallel those required for success in the professional telecommunications field.
 Evidence of that equivalence can be found in the world of higher education.
-Thomas Edison State University, a fully accredited university in Trenton, New Jersey, awards credit by way of portfolio assessment for college-level learning that can be acquired through professional, military, and other life experiences.
+Thomas Edison State University, a fully accredited university in Trenton, New Jersey, awards credit by way of portfolio assessment for college-level learning that can be acquired through professional, military, and other well-documented life experiences.
 Among the courses available for college credit (at least in the 1990s) was a Sophomore-level 3-credit course entitled, "Radio Communication", PAELC213:

 PAELC213 Radio Communications Course